-- a) The provisions of rule 1.3 of the General Academic rules of the University apply. - Faculty rules mentioned in this yearbook, are specific guidelines accommodating programme-specific requirements and faculty-specific procedures (applicable to higher degree administration in the faculty). - c) Programme-specific requirements are specified at each programme, whereas faculty-specific procedures and processes are published in the higher degree administration manual of the faculty (or as per instruction of research entities). - faculty rules and procedures applicable are aligned with the General Academic rules of the University.
-Deviation from these rules are not permitted. - e) Where faculty rules are amended and approved by Senate before the next version of the yearbook, reasonable steps will be taken to bring the amendments to the attention of all students in the faculty affected by it.
+- a) The provisions of rule 1.3 of the General Academic rules of the University apply. - Faculty rules mentioned in this yearbook, are specific guidelines accommodating programme-specific requirements and faculty-specific procedures (applicable to higher degree administration in the faculty). - c) Programme-specific requirements are specified at each programme, whereas faculty-specific procedures and processes are published in the Student Academic Lifecycle Administration manual for Higher degrees of the faculty (or as per instruction of research entities). - d) Faculty rules and procedures are aligned with the General Academic rules of the University.
+Deviation from these rules is not permitted. - e) Where faculty rules are amended and approved by Senate before the next version of the yearbook is published, reasonable steps will be taken to bring the amendments to the attention of all students affected by it.
 These steps may include electronic communication and displaying most recent information on the web.